 Introduction

 After they are admitted to and enroll at a college, students with disabilities can request accommodations at college by registering with the disability services office.
 As part of this process, they’ll likely have to submit documentation of their disability.
-(Read about the registration process or watch a video about it.)
+If you want to learn more about the process, read this post or watch this video.

-[Students don’t have to say anything about their disability while they are applying to college.
-Read Step 6 of my book, Seven Steps to College Success: A Pathway for Students with Disabilities, for more on this.]
+Students don’t have to say anything about their disability while they are applying to college, but they can do so if they wish.
+Read Step 6 of my book, Seven Steps to College Success: A Pathway for Students with Disabilities, for more on this.

-How to check disability documentation guidelines for colleges
+How students can check disability documentation guidelines for colleges

-Before students register for accommodations at college, they should check the disability documentation requirements to make sure that the documentation they have includes the elements that are required.
-They can start by finding the college’s homepage.
-In the search feature of the page, they should type in the words “disability accommodations.”
+Before students register for accommodations at the college they’ll attend, they should check the disability documentation requirements to make sure that the documentation they have includes the elements that are required.
+They can start by finding the college’s homepage and typing the words “disability accommodations” into the search feature.

-On the website of some schools, this search will bring up a link to the disability services (DS) office, but some schools don’t use the word “disability” in their name.
-As a result, these schools’ offices may have names that might not make it obvious that they are in charge of accommodations, so the first link that comes up in your search may not seem correct, even though it is.
-Here are some of the names schools call the office that administers accommodations:
+On some schools’ sites, this search will bring up a link to the disability services (DS) office, but some schools don’t use the word “disability” in their name, so the names that come up in the search results may not seem to be the right ones.
+Here are some of the words that may be included in the name of the correct office:

 Equity Academic Support